 An Introduction to Audio Visual Translation, Lip Synchronization and Semantic Translation in Dubbing, Techniques Used in Dubbing, Sub Titling, Transcription.
+Guest Lectures/Field study will be an integral part of this course unit.

 TRL 414(3) Specialized Translation IV: Literary Translation